Guardian.co.uk, Thursday 7 April 2011.

 3. agreed with each other on non-negotiable consequences for sibling aggression.
 Maybe they understood that children are likely to be discouraged from sibling aggression when the consequences override the sweetness of revenge.
 And, they would have been even-handed when they applied the explicit rules for sibling cooperation.
 For example, the older David might have had a longer time-out period than the younger Ed.

 4. explicitly communicated to their children the terms and conditions – their expectations – for sibling co-operation.
 Perhaps they believed that younger children are poorly prepared to manage the decisions and therefore it was important that the structure was donated rather than arbitrated.

 5. been aware of a critical tenet in democracy – innocent until proven guilty beyond reasonable doubt.
-In other words, they probably knew that without reliable evidence, they, the jury, were best off staying not making judgments that merely confirmed their biases.
+In other words, they probably knew that until they had reliable evidence, the jury should stay out.
 For instance, they would not presume that Bad-boy, say Ed, for example, would be guilty by reputation.
 How would Ed have reacted to such a perceived injustice?
 Probably by showing a lot more of Bad-boy Ed!

 And, in the attempt to settle matters in the absence of proof, the Millibands would not inevitably betray Ed while showing loyalty to Dave.

 7. reprimanded both boys appropriately in the knowledge that things are fair but not equal.
 In so doing, they would have created new territory in which the ‘enemy of my enemy’ must logically be my friend.
 For example, Dave and Ed might have reinforced their kinship ties over the shared belief that their parents were at fault.
 “She has no wite to put us in our woom!”
 I once heard my two year old announce to her four year old sister, after their skirmish.
 “No right!” the 4 year old concurred!
 Peace was made through the agreement that I was the antagonist.